 Workouts are initially based on building a foundation, and rest days allow for the body to recover and rebuild.

 When running track in college, we always had at least one day off.
 After the season, we would take a month or two off from running.
-This allowed us to mentally and physically recharge.
-In training for figure competitions, I still take at least one day off from lifting every single week.
+This allowed us to mentally and physically rest and recharge.
+In training for figure competitions, I still take at least one rest day from lifting every single week.

 Here are three major reasons to take at least one rest day when training: